-As you may also know, such functionality may be hard to implement.
-However, if you can build your server-side application on ASP.NET Core, there is a way to make this whole process easy.
-There is a library called SignalR, which is included in ASP.NET Core.
+However, if you choose to build your server-side application on ASP.NET Core, you are in luck.
+There is a way to make this whole process incredibly easy.
+It’s made easy by a library called SignalR, which is inbuilt in ASP.NET Core.

-SignalR doesn’t only enable you to achieve real-time two-way communication between applications.
+SignalR doesn’t only enable us to achieve real-time two-way communication between applications.
 It also substantially simplifies the process of enabling all of this in the code.
 Under the hood, it uses various two-way communication protocols, such as WebSocket.
 However, it abstracts away all the implementation complexity of these protocols.
-To the developer, working with this library will mostly consists of writing simple and easily readable statements.
+To the developer, working with this library will mostly consists of writing simple, intuitive, and easily readable expressions.

 Table of content